Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Then shot a Meaningful Boy-Language Look at Ramsey.
 He nodded, and they headed downstairs to do whatever it was that slightly chagrined boys did when there were girls about.
 Tristan and Saffron took a Johnny Cab to their date at the Wallside a few minutes thereafter, leaving Al and Xiù to sit down, look at each other...and laugh.

 Allison shook her head fondly once they’d had a good giggle.
-“God...was I ever that awkward?”
+"God...was I ever that awkward?"

-“I don’t know,” Xiù said.
-“Were you?”
+"I don’t know," Xiù said.
+"Were you?"

-“Fuck, I don’t know.
-I was younger than they are now when I had Alex…” Al sighed and relaxed into her chair.
+"Fuck, I don’t know.
+I was younger than they are now when I had Alex…" Al sighed and relaxed into her chair.

-“I can sympathize a bit,” Xiù recalled.
-“I remember feeling a lot like they were acting when I first met Julian.”
+"I can sympathize a bit," Xiù recalled.
+"I remember feeling a lot like they were acting when I first met Julian."

-“Yeah, you missed out on one of the more *fun* bits of high school, for sure.”
+"Yeah, you missed out on one of the more *fun* bits of high school, for sure."
 Al chuckled softly.
-“I kinda envy them.
-They’ve got their shit together more than we ever did.”
+"I kinda envy them.
+They’ve got their shit together more than we ever did."

-“I had my shit together just fine!”
+"I had my shit together just fine!"
 Xiù protested.
-“My parents just never would have let me date anyone so I didn’t bother trying!”
+"My parents just never would have let me date anyone so I didn’t bother trying!"

-“Fine, fine.
-More than *I* ever did…” Al waved a placating hand, then aimed a fond smile at the door. “...Guess that means we’re doing something right though, huh?
+"Fine, fine.
+More than *I* ever did…" Al waved a placating hand, then aimed a fond smile at the door. "...Guess that means we’re doing something right though, huh?
 If they get to meet girls and go on dates and stuff.
-A normal life.”
+A normal life."

-“Normal?
+"Normal?
 No. We’ll never be normal.
-But a *good* life?”
+But a *good* life?"
 Xiù smiled, and didn’t quite get to finish her thought: Julian’s forgotten phone migrated an inch across the table as it buzzed, and played a ringtone he’d set for a very special caller.

 *♪Now I'm the king of the swingers, oh, the jungle VIP!
 I've reached the top and had to stop and that's what botherin' me...♫*

 Oh dear...

-“Um, is the array back to normal service?”
+"Um, is the array back to normal service?"

-“Not normal, but special access links like Akyawentuo are back…” Al grinned at the phone.
-“You gonna answer that?”
+"Not normal, but special access links like Akyawentuo are back…" Al grinned at the phone.
+"You gonna answer that?"

-“You get it.”
+"You get it."

 Al grinned wider, picked the phone up, and swiped to answer.
-“Hello - ” she had to hold the phone away from her ear. *“Yes* Vemik, I can hear you.
+"Hello - " she had to hold the phone away from her ear. *"Yes* Vemik, I can hear you.
 You don’t have to shout into it...yes, you can come visit...well, actually we’ve got our friends in so you’ll need to sleep on the floor, do you mind?
 Didn’t think so.
 Can you bring us some eggs on the way in?...Yes, we can weld tonight, if you want….Okay.
-See you soon.”
+See you soon."

-“Oh, *no,”* Xiù groaned as Al hung up.
-“I don’t wanna cook for him too…”
+"Oh, *no,"* Xiù groaned as Al hung up.
+"I don’t wanna cook for him too…"

-“Fuck it, then.
+"Fuck it, then.
 We’ll get takeaway, throw a little party, introduce him to Lewis and Lucy.
-Whaddya say?”
+Whaddya say?"

 That sounded good, and Xiù said so with a smile.
-“I like it.”
+"I like it."

-“Best Brioche, or Ninja Taco?”
+"Best Brioche, or Ninja Taco?"

-“You have to ask?”
+"You have to ask?"

-“Ninja Taco it is!”
+"Ninja Taco it is!"
 Allison hopped to her feet.
-“I’ll go get the boys.
-You okay to watch the little ones ‘til we’re back?”
+"I’ll go get the boys.
+You okay to watch the little ones ‘til we’re back?"

 Xiù grinned: Anna and Harrison were in bed, both asleep after several repetitions of *The Gruffalo,* and they were pretty good at the whole sleeping thing.
 The two baby monitors on the kitchen shelf were dark and silent.
-“Giving me the easy job?
-You *do* love me!”
+"Giving me the easy job?
+You *do* love me!"

-“‘Course I do!”
+"‘Course I do!"
 Allison grinned back at her, and vanished into the basement.

 Xiù grabbed her tablet and checked her emails.
 With the jump arrays coming back online, she and the other property developers around Folctha were looking to the future.
 One thing they all agreed on: they wanted to resurrect Franklin, and that was never going to happen unless people were immigrating.
 After an uncertain year, she was optimistic.
 There was a lot of fretting, lots of people worrying that it was too soon, that the security couldn’t possibly be ready.